Robert Buigues

 Robert Buigues (born 9 May 1950) is a French former professional football player and manager.

-Whilst playing for Olympique de Marseille, Buigues started in the 1976 French Cup final and collected a winner's medal when Marseille defeated Olympique Lyonnais 2–0.
+Whilst playing for Marseille, Buigues started in the 1976 French Cup final and collected a winner's medal when Marseille defeated Lyon 2–0.

 Buigues' long career both as a player and a manager was mostly spent in France, although he did have a short spell as manager of Tunisian Ligue Professionnelle 3 side Medenine in 1998.
 He retired from management in 2006 after leaving FC Sète.